ADGEfficiency/dsr-rl/PITCHME.md

 SARSA is on-policy because we are forced to learn about the action $a'$ that our agent choose to take after reaching
 $s'$

+We learn about the policy being followed, then improve the policy by being greedy towards our new value function, then learn about the new improved policy etc - this is GPI

 ### Q-Learning